junior209lsj/FaultDiagnosisOptimizerBenchmark/readme.md

 # Citation

-If this code is helpful, please cite our paper:
+If this code is helpful, please cite our paper [Link](https://ieeexplore.ieee.org/abstract/document/10141610):

-Our paper is currently available as early access version.
-[Link](https://ieeexplore.ieee.org/document/10141610/keywords#keywords)

 ```
 @ARTICLE{10141610,